Tiny-Home-Consulting/Dependiject/README.md

 ![License: MPL-2.0][2]
 ![Platforms: macOS, iOS, tvOS, watchOS][3]

+Dependiject provides simple and flexible dependency injection for inversion of control and testibility in SwiftUI apps.

 ## Requirements

 To use this library requires Xcode 12.5 / Swift 5.4 or later.
 Dependiject is supported for all